dmeehan1968/junie-explorer/README.md

 .\junie-explorer-windows-x64.exe
 ```

+In unit tests prefer passing `concurrency` into `createServer({ concurrency })` instead of relying on `process.env.CONCURRENCY`.

 - Setting CONCURRENCY to 0 will disable concurrency, all work is done on the main thread.
 - Setting CONCURRENCY to 1 will enable a single worker, which has a slight performance penalty.
 - You cannot set CONCURRENCY to a value greater than the number of CPU cores on your system, it will be adjusted down
   to match the number of cores.
 - The more workers you use, the more memory you are likely to need.
 If memory is an issue, constrain
   the maximum number of workers

+### Log path

+By default, Junie Explorer discovers JetBrains logs using its normal platform-specific defaults.

+If you are running via the entrypoint, you can override the log root via `JETBRAINS_LOG_PATH`.

+In unit tests prefer passing `jetBrainsLogPath` into `createServer({ jetBrainsLogPath })`.

 ##  Development